 GS 4910 – Topics in International Settings

 This capstone seminar is required for all SAL students and is to be taken in the semester prior to graduation.
 The student will develop a professional portfolio by revising the resume and professional development plan initiated during the first term at North Park.
-Participants will reflect on their own learning and professional growth through discussion and synthesis of the University learning outcomes and outcomes specific to each student's major.
+Participants will reflect on their own learning and professional growth through discussion and synthesis of the University learning outcomes, as well as outcomes specific to each student's major.
 An opportunity for feedback on the various types of services that have been part of their experience as well as discussion about methods for continuing service after graduation will be provided.
 This seminar serves as the final component of the School of Adult Learning assessment of student learning program.
 A variety of other resources will be shared to help the student continue as a life-long learner.

 The School of Adult Learning encourages adult students to understand the implications of a global community, both theoretically and experientially.
 Topics within the overall theme of the course will be announced one year prior to offering the exchange.
 Study will include three to four weeks of in-class preparation, one to two weeks in a foreign country (e.g., Sweden, Mexico), one to two in-class sessions upon return.
 A journal will be kept throughout the experience.